FAQs

 What is Kente cloth?

-Kente is an indigenous Ghanaian textile, made of interwoven cloth strips of silk and cotton.
-Kente is made in the Akan and Ewe lands of Ghana, regions of the historic Ashanti Kingdom and Ewe Kingdom, respectively.
+Kente is made in the Akan and Ewe lands of Ghana, regions of the historic Ashanti and Ewe Kingdoms, respectively.
 This fabric is worn by almost every Ghanaian tribe and represents a sense of national cultural identity.

 Where are the Emerald and Wax clothes and accessories made?